vtex-apps/store-video/docs/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 <!-- DOCS-IGNORE:end -->

-The `video` is a VTEX block that allows to add videos in the store
+The `video` is a VTEX block that allows adding videos in a store

 ![Media Placeholder](https://storecomponents.vtexassets.com/arquivos/ids/155640)